 Food quality: We thoroughly enjoyed the food on our most recent stay at Chief's Camp in April 2013.
-The food was fresh, tasty and well presented and the service and social atmosphere amongst guests and staff made us feel at home.
+The meals were fresh, tasty and well presented and the service and social atmosphere amongst guests and staff made us feel at home.

-Meals are usually served as a buffet in the dining room or, weather permitting, outside on the deck in front.
-Guests are encouraged to sit together but individual tables can be arranged on request, including private meals by the pool or on your room deck.
+Meals are usually served in the dining room or, weather permitting, outside on the deck.

-Once back in camp we had a wide selection of salads from the lunch buffet, as well as two types of homemade bread – wholemeal and olive.
+Once back in camp we were offered a plated three-course menu, along with a wide selection of salads from the lunch buffet, and two types of homemade bread – wholemeal and olive.
 We particularly liked the way that the salad ingredients were served in separate bowls so you could mix to your taste – from a choice of lettuce, feta, chickpeas, cucumber, olives, tomatoes and so on.
-In addition to this there was three-course menu with a choice of hot meals to choose from.
-The starter was crumbed aubergine with mozzarella tomato and a caper sauce (which was lovely); the main dishes were ratatouille on penne pasta, grilled chicken with paprika sauce, or kingklip in butter soy sauce (which was very tasty) – the last two accompanied by parsley potatoes.
-For pudding we enjoyed a granadilla cheesecake, however there was also a good cheese platter if one preferred.
+Our starter was crumbed aubergine with mozzarella, tomato and a caper sauce (which was lovely); the main dishes were a choice of ratatouille on penne pasta, grilled chicken with paprika sauce, or a tasty kingklip in butter soy sauce – the last two accompanied by parsley potatoes.
+For pudding we enjoyed a granadilla cheesecake, but there was also a good cheese platter.

 Yet more tasty treats were served for afternoon tea before the game drive.
 Spinach and feta pastry cups, scones, carrot cake, apple strudel, and chocolate muffins were beautifully presented, along with hot or iced tea and coffee and fresh lemon juice.